-The insurer must send notice of the denial to each medical service provider of medical services, and provider of health insurance as defined under ORS 731.162, when compensability of any portion of a claim for medical services is denied.
-The notice must be sent: when any of the following applies:
+The insurer must send notice of the denial to each medical service provider and provider of health insurance as defined under ORS 731.162 when compensability of any portion of a claim for medical services is denied.
+The notice must be sent:

-(a) At the same time The the denial is sent to the worker;

-- (b) Within 14 days of receipt of any billings from medical providers not previously notified of the denial.
+- (a) At the same time the denial is sent to the worker; - (b) Within 14 days of receipt of any billings from medical providers not previously notified of the denial.
 The notice must advise the medical provider of the status of the denial; or - (c) Within 60 days of the date when compensability of the claim has been finally determined or when disposition of the claim has been made.
 The notification must include the results of the proceedings under ORS 656.236 or 656.289(4) and the amount of any settlement.